India Food and Drink

 Pakora: Deep-fried vegetables in lentil-flour batter, a favourite portable snack.

-Samosa: Triangular pastry parcels, stuffed with potato and pea curry.
+Samosa: Triangular pastry parcels, usually stuffed with potato, onion, peas and sometimes meat.

 Thali: A platter of rice, chapattis, vegetable curries, meat dishes and more; in many parts of India, this is a just described a ‘meal’.